Pssst… update! Here’s how we removed stains and maintained our concrete countertops.

+Here’s why.
 The built-in spot for the fridge ended up being 2 inches too short for our fridge (which isn’t even that big).
-With the fridge built-in wedged between the dishwasher and a small load-bearing wall, there were only two choices: 1) Keep the existing stuff and just commit to buying tiny fridges for life or 2) Redo the ENTIRE kitchen cabinetry.
+With the fridge built-in wedged between the dishwasher and a small load-bearing wall, there were only two choices:

 I have an upcoming blog post about which cabinets we ended up going with and why, but that’s another day and another story.
-The REAL story and star of the day are these babies, our DIY concrete countertops.
+The REAL story and star of the day are these babies – our DIY concrete countertops.

-Back in July, Scott and I spent a few weeks on a super fun southeast road trip where we stayed in a cabin in Asheville and visited Scott’s family in Georgia.
-One day we were strolling around Biltmore Village and came across this quaint little restaurant called Corner Kitchen which I happened to hear amazing reviews about!
-We decided to skip the lunch wait and grab a spot at the bar, and here they were…
+One day, we were strolling around Biltmore Village and came across this quaint little restaurant called Corner Kitchen, which I had heard amazing reviews about!
+We decided to skip the lunch wait and grab a spot at the bar, and here they were… gorgeous concrete counters.

 As my elbow casually leaned against the beautiful concrete countertop right there in Asheville, NC, a lightbulb went off in my head.